Softorage/undervolt-go/README.md

 **undervolt-go** is a Go port of the original [undervolt](https://github.com/georgewhewell/undervolt) utility, designed to allow users to undervolt Intel CPUs on Linux systems.
 Undervolting can help reduce CPU temperatures, decrease power consumption, and potentially increase system stability and longevity. **undervolt-go** gives the advantage of running the application without the need for any dependencies.

+*A heads up.
+This project is a port of undervolt written in Python.
+AI has been used when developing this project.*

 ## Table of Contents

 - [Introduction](#introduction)